italiangrid/voms/documentation/sysadmin-guide/3.0.14/index.md

 Besides the usual OS packages you will need the EPEL and UMD package repositories configured.

-All the other dependencies are resolved by the installation of the VOMS metapackages, **emi-voms-mysql**.
+All the other dependencies are resolved by the installation of the VOMS metapackages, **voms-mysql-mp**.

 ### Recommended deployment scenarios